The New HIPAA Messaging Guidelines

 New HIPAA SMS guidelines were needed to eliminate the risk of patient health information being breached during the transmission or receipt of sensitive data, or while such data was maintained on a mobile device (cell phone, tablet, smartphone etc.).

-Research had shown that more than 80 of physicians use mobile devices to communicate with their patients or access patient health information, while a further study revealed that 66 percent of patient health information breaches were attributable to mobile devices being lost or stolen.
+Research had shown that more than 80 percent of physicians use mobile devices to communicate with their patients or access patient health information, while a further study revealed that 66 percent of patient health information breaches were attributable to mobile devices being lost or stolen.

 The potential for breaches of patient health information has increased significantly since the original Health Insurance Portability and Accountability Act was enacted in 1996, when issues such as the following may not have